Mocean Energy is an Edinburgh-based wave energy developer.

+Mocean deployed its scale prototype wave energy converter, the Blue X, at EMEC’s Scapa Flow test site from June to November 2021.
 The Blue X is 20-metre long and weighs 38-tonnes.
 It is a floating hinged raft with a unique geometry designed to improve performance and increase survivability by diving through the largest waves.
 It was fabricated at Fife fabricators AJS Production.

 Mocean Energy’s Managing Director Cameron McNatt said:

 “EMEC’s Scapa Flow wave energy test site is a really great site for starter testing.
-We’re getting about one weather system a month when we’re generating some data and we’re also getting to prove a lot of our operations and verify the performance of the machine.”
+We’re getting about one weather system a month when we’re generating some data and we’re also getting to prove a lot of our operations and verify the performance of the machine.” – Cameron McNatt

 - June 2021: Mocean Energy Blue X wave machine starts sea trials at EMEC